David Gaughran

-David Gaughran is best known as an indie publishing advocate and for his workshops, blog, and books: Let’s Get Digital, Let’s Get Visible, Amazon Decoded, Strangers to Superfans, BookBub Ads Expert, and Following.
+David Gaughran is an Irish indie publishing advocate and for his workshops, blog, and books: Let’s Get Digital, Let’s Get Visible, Amazon Decoded, Strangers to Superfans, BookBub Ads Expert, and Following.
 The Science Fiction and Fantasy Writers of America President Mary Robinette Kowal said, “David Gaughran has been doing yeoman’s work for years, alerting indie writers about predatory schemes and warning them about changes in independent publishing.”

 Under his name, David M. Gaughran, he also writes historical fiction.

 Career

 Gaughran has been featured in The Daily Telegraph, The Irish Times, The Guardian, The Irish Examiner, The Sunday Times, Huffington Post, Business Insider, Forbes, Mashable, The New York Observer, Newsweek Polska, il Giornale, The Star (Malaysia).
 He is a speaker for self-publishing and self-promotion, advocating for writers to publish and market their books.
 He's known for his outspoken view of the publishing industry, blogging about topics such as the tech hearings and what it means for independent publishers.
 Journalist Dawn Chmielewski covered the Amazon e-book pricing dispute and notes Gaughran's author interview supporting the retailer effort to keep prices low and build a healthy reading culture as "a piece worth reading."
 He was also featured in TechCrunch for discussing fake reviews on Amazon and the Techdirt exposé about services provided by Author Solutions.
 His reporting on the black hat tactic of "book stuffing" was featured in Pajiba.